mtvee/bgz/README.md

 Installing
 ----------
-Unfold the archive or checkout the source tree and type:
+Unfold the archive or checkout the source tree and:

 `$> sudo python setup.py install`